isosphere/yew-bootstrap/README.md

 # yew-bootstrap

-`yew-bootstrap` is a collection of frontend components made to simplify the usage of Bootstrap within the Yew framework.
+`yew-bootstrap` is a collection of frontend components made to simplify the usage of Bootstrap 5 within the Yew framework.

 ## Usage

-This project assumes that you have an existing web application that uses the Seed framework.
+This project assumes that you have an existing web application that uses the Yew framework.
-If you do not, refer to the [Yew Getting Started](https://yew.rs/getting-started/build-a-sample-app) project to get started.
+If you do not, refer to [Yew Getting Started](https://yew.rs/getting-started/build-a-sample-app) to get started.

 Add the dependency next to the regular yew dependency: